oheyjesse/chicken-in/README.md

 We did use both Unit and Intergration testing, and we did all get a chance to see, and learn how that works.
 On our next projects we all look forward to being afforded the time to be able to take testing on.

-## **Client Questionaire**

-1. How satisfied are you with our app?

-2. How well did we communicate with you throughout the process?

-3. How easy do you find it to navigate through our app?

-4. How likely are you to use our app for your business?

-5. Which feature did you like the most?

-6. Which feature do you think needs the most improvement?

 ----
 <br>